-Cat's can be selective with their hearing at times, especially if they are a sassy king or queen, but they may not always mean to ignore you!
-Cats can begin to lose their hearing around 7-11 years old.
-Hearing loss can also signify that your cat could be suffering from a more sinister health condition that is causing hearing loss and if you don’t have a cat wellness plan or cat medical insurance, you might miss the signs on your own, without the regular vet check-ins.
+Cats can be selective with their hearing, especially if they are a sassy king or queen.
+Yet they may not always mean to ignore you.
+Cats can begin to lose their hearing between seven and eleven years of age.
+Hearing loss can also signify that your cat could be suffering from a more sinister health condition .
+If you don’t have a cat wellness plan or cat health insurance, you might miss the signs on your own, without the regular vet check-ins.

 Signs Your Cat Is Losing Their Hearing